Tabadamu wins Marist 7s title

 Tabadamu has won the Fiji Bitter Marist 7s final after beating Police White 22-19.

-Iosefo Masi started the campaign for Tabadamu in the final with a try in the opening minute.
+Masi started their campaign in the final with a try in the opening minute.

 Livai Ikanikoda and Waisea Nacuqu later combined with Suliano Volivoli before Sakeo Railoa was put into space and he raced away for a converted try for a 7-5 lead to Police White.